Thebuilderekes/JavaScript-concepts/100_javascript_study_questions/notes.md

 - Positional argument  - The regular ay of passing argumemets by placeholder variables
 - Named argument   - passing object as argument to have access to its properties
 - Argument objects - by using the `argument` object

+default parameter is when you explicitly set the value of a parameter into a function

+## Event handling
+Event handling is the process of resonding to user actions in a web page.